VirtoCommerce/vc-module-customer/README.md

 # VirtoCommerce.Customer

 VirtoCommerce.Customer module represents contacts management system.
 The main purpose of this functionality is to keep the users contact information.
-The VC Customer Module helps view, search and edit contact information.
+The VC Customer Module helps to view, search and edit contact information.

 **Key features**:

 1. Сontacts arrangement in hierarchical structure;
-1. Module extensibility with custom contact types.
+1. Module extensibility with custom contact types;
 1. "Organization", "Employee", "Customer" and "Vendor" contact types supported out of the box.

  **Contact Types**: